These notes are to help those who would like to

 the Algarve by car, but there are no trains and by bus it is

-in one day almost impossible!
+and back in one day almost impossible!
 Click here for public transport information

 Algarve - Seville.